clionaderoiste/prod-deploys/README.md

 production, testing could then be done post deployment against production services and infrastructure.
 Once we were happy with a version of the UI application it could be tagged as the live version and users could be directed to it.

 We have some diagrams that describe the rough user flow and iterative architectures.
+The diagrams are available [here](https://www.lucidchart.com/invitations/accept/d1cc8c97-3e2f-4d94-ba37-91add859ff16) on Lucid Chart.

 [![Version one of the Dos Equis Architecture](./images/DosEquisArchitecture01.png)](./images/DosEquisArchitecture01.png)